jcyuan06/Kcalbeloh-System/README.md

 4. **Is it compatible with other visual mods?**
 Yes, it is compatible with most visual mods for stock system, such as Astronomer's Visual Pack, Spectra, and Stock Visual Enhancement.

+5. **What is a wormhole?
+How can I use it?**
+A wormhole is a structure linking disparate points in spacetime.
+In KSP, a wormhole functions like a celestial body with its mass and SOI.
+To traverse the wormhole, you need to lower your periapsis below 30 km.
+After you reach the periapsis, you will jump to the other star system.

 # Contact
 [KSP Forum](https://forum.kerbalspaceprogram.com/index.php?/topic/203753-wip-112x-kcalbeloh-system-planet-pack-beta-12-a-journey-to-a-black-hole-may-02-2022/)